V. R. Krishna Iyer: Early life and education

-Vaidyanathapuram Rama Ayyar Krishna Iyer was born in a Tamil brahmin family on 15 November 1915 in Vaidyanathapuram village in Palakkad, which was the part of the then Malabar region of the then Madras State, to a lawyer father, named Rama Iyer, and a mother named Narayani Ammal.
+Krishna Iyer was born in a Tamil Brahmin family on 15 November 1915 in Vaidyanathapuram village in Palakkad, which was part of the then Malabar region of the then Madras State, to a lawyer father, Rama Iyer, and Narayani Ammal.
 He was the eldest among the seven children born to his parents, among whom, the youngest, V. R. Lakshminarayanan, served as the Director General of Police in Tamil Nadu Police.
-He inherited from his father the qualities of taking an avid interest in the community around and using the law for the benefit of those more in need.
+He inherited from his father an avid interest in the community around and using the law for the benefit of those more in need.

-Iyer was educated at Basel Evangelical Mission Parsi High School, Thalassery, Government Victoria College, Palakkad, Annamalai University, and at Dr. Ambedkar Government Law College, Chennai.
+Iyer was educated at Basel Evangelical Mission Parsi High School, Thalassery,Government vocational higher secondary school, Koyilandy,Government Victoria College, Palakkad, Annamalai University, and at Dr. Ambedkar Government Law College, Chennai.
 He started practice in his father's chamber in 1938 at Thalassery, Malabar.
 In 1948, when he protested the evil of torture by police for interrogation, he was imprisoned for a month on a fabricated charge of giving legal assistance to communists.